-A liquid curing agent is the most effective and convenient method.
+A liquid curing agent is one of the most effective and convenient methods.
 The curing agent should be applied as soon as finishing is complete.
 Curing agents form a membrane on the surface of the concrete in order to retain moisture.
 Once the curing agent has been applied, no further working of the concrete can be done.
 Use a spray or roller to apply curing agents.

-According to CSA A23.1-94, curing is a mandatory part of concrete construction and requires moisture to maintain the concrete at 100% relative humidity and a minimum temperature of 10°C for a period of at least 3 days.
-This period is extended to a minimum of 7 days for the durability requirements of exposure classes F1, C1, C2, S1, and S2.
+According to CSA A23.1-94, curing is a mandatory part of concrete construction and requires moisture to maintain the concrete at 100% relative humidity and a minimum temperature of 10 °C for a period of at least three days.
+This period is extended to a minimum of seven days for the durability requirements of exposure classes F1, C1, C2, S1 and S2.

 Cold Weather Concreting

 Concrete can be placed safely throughout the colder months if precautions are taken.
-During colder weather, the mix should be adapted to the ambient temperature by heating the concrete, adding accelerators, and providing protection.
-From October 1st through April 15, United Concrete heats all concrete to meet the requirements of CSA and to maintain reasonable setting times and strength gain.
-High Early is an accelerating system, which decreases setting times during cold weather.
+During colder weather, the mix should be adapted to the ambient temperature by heating the concrete, adding accelerators and providing protection.
+From October 1st through April 15th, United Concrete & Gravel Ltd., heats all concrete to meet the requirements of CSA and to maintain reasonable setting times and strength gain.
+High Early is an accelerating system which decreases setting times during cold weather.

-Do not place concrete on frozen ground, on snow, or in freezing weather.
+Do not place concrete on frozen ground, on snow or in freezing weather.
 If concrete freezes while in a saturated condition, surface problems like scaling, spalling or cracking can arise due to the expansion and contraction of frozen water inside the concrete.
-During freezing weather, water curing of concrete should be terminated 12 hours before the end of the protection period.
-Do not use a curing agent if there is any chance that the concrete will freeze during the curing period.

 This information has been provided to assist you with your cold weather construction.
 For a complete review of cold weather concrete practices, please refer to CSA A23.1 – 94 Section 21.